Sometimes people decide to add to their wills rather than revoke or rewrite them. In Louisiana, wills may be changed

 - The codicil’s validity is disputed.
 A codicil must be executed according to Louisiana law.
 For example, notarial wills must be written, signed, dated, and witnessed, and olographic wills must be handwritten.
 Additionally, the testator, or person creating the codicil, must be of sound mind and act without undue influence of others.

 When a codicil is disputed, succession may become complicated.
 Our Louisiana probate lawyers represent hundreds of families throughout the state every year.
 We know the potential pitfalls in succession cases, and we know how to help families resolve complex successions as efficiently and cost-effectively as possible.

-For more information about how our succession attorneys may help your family resolve succession issues according to your loved one’s wishes and Louisiana law, please contact us today to schedule your initial consultation.
+For more information about how our succession attorneys may help your family resolve succession issues according to your loved one’s wishes and Louisiana law, please contact us today.
 We can be reached by phone or through our online contact form at any time.